igorkry/tnt4j-streams/README.md

 ### Field value transformations

 In streams configuration You can define field or locator resolved values transformations.
-In general transformations performs resolved activity value post-processing before sending it to jKool Cloud service: i.e. extracts file name from resolved activity file path.
+In general transformations performs resolved activity value post-processing before sending it to JKool Cloud: i.e. extracts file name from resolved activity file path.

 To pass resolved field/locator value to transformation script/expression use predefined variable placeholder `$fieldValue`.